Bankruptcy is an often overlooked solution to your income tax problems. Filing at the right time can prevent being backing into a corner.

 So if a tax lien is recorded before you file a bankruptcy case, you will have to pay a tax in full or in part that would otherwise been fully discharged, to prevent the IRS/ODR foreclosing on its lien on your house or on your possessions to satisfy the lien.

 The difference is between a tax debt that you do not have to pay at all vs. one that you have to pay in full or in part, just because your bankruptcy was not filed until after the recording of the tax lien or “distraint warrant.”

 Delay Can Hurt: Wasted Voluntary Payments

-As described in our recent blog post, “Write Off More Income Taxes through Savvy Planning,” there is a science to how you make payments on your taxes to maximize the benefit of your anticipated bankruptcy filing.
+There is a science to how you make payments on your taxes to maximize the benefit of your anticipated bankruptcy filing.
 Simply put, if you are making payments to the IRS/ODR to keep them off your back, you could well be throwing that money down the drain.
 You need to get together with a bankruptcy attorney highly competent in tax matters to chart a wise plan about all this.
 That plan would have an anticipated bankruptcy filing date, along with specific guidance on how to deal with your tax creditor(s) until then, including which taxes to pay and when.

 The intersection of bankruptcy and income tax is a mine field that even experienced attorney need to tread carefully through.
 But it’s an arena with huge opportunities for solving your tax debt in a beneficial way.
 Delaying seeing an attorney and/or delaying filing at the best time will almost certainly hurt those opportunities, potentially costing you thousands or even tens of thousands of dollars.